tiprankstipranks

 Increasing expectations from investors, regulators, and other key stakeholders with respect to our ESG practices may impose additional costs on us or expose us to new or additional risks.

-Investor advocacy groups, certain institutional investors, investment funds, stockholders, customers, consumers, non-governmental organizations, and regulators, such as the SEC, are increasingly focused on corporate responsibility, specifically on the ESG practices of companies and the implications of the social and environmental costs of their investments.
-From time to time, we communicate certain ESG initiatives and goals to market participants and our customers and business partners, including through our annual Creating Change Report.
+Investor advocacy groups, certain institutional investors, investment funds, stockholders, customers, consumers, employees, non-governmental organizations, the media, including social media, and regulators, such as the SEC, are increasingly scrutinizing corporate responsibility, specifically related to ESG practices and disclosures of companies and the implications of the social and environmental costs of their investments.
+From time to time, we communicate certain ESG initiatives to market participants and our customers and business partners, including through our annual Creating Change Report.
 Any ESG disclosure we make may include our policies, practices, initiatives, and goals on a variety of human rights, corporate governance, environmental compliance, sustainability, employee health and safety practices, human capital management, product quality, supply chain management, and workforce inclusion and diversity.
-Although we have undertaken expansive efforts to improve and implement our ESG initiatives, it is possible that stakeholders may not be satisfied with such disclosures, our ESG practices or the speed of their adoption.
-The establishment of ESG criteria and key metrics, as well as the collection of relevant ESG data subject to developing internal controls and processes, can be costly, challenging, and time consuming, and is subject to evolving ESG reporting standards and regulations.
+Although we have undertaken expansive efforts to improve and implement our ESG initiatives, it is possible stakeholders may not be satisfied with such disclosures, or our ESG practices or the speed of their adoption.
+In addition, negative perception of diversity, equity, and inclusion initiatives, whether due to perceived over or under pursuit of such initiatives, could result in reduced customer demand, stockholder activism, regulatory inquiries, and litigation or other adverse impacts.
+The establishment of ESG criteria and key metrics, as well as the collection of relevant data subject to evolving internal controls and processes, can be costly, complex, and time consuming, and is subject to evolving reporting standards and regulations.
 If our ESG practices do not meet investor or other stakeholder expectations and standards, which continue to evolve, or if we are perceived to have not appropriately responded to the growing concern for ESG issues, regardless of whether there is a legal requirement to do so, it may negatively affect our employee retention and recruitment, or we may suffer from reputational damage and our business and financial condition could be materially and adversely affected.
 We may also incur additional costs or require additional resources to monitor such stakeholder expectations and standards and to meet our targets and commitments.
 Further, we could fail, or be perceived to fail, to achieve our ESG initiatives or goals, or we could fail to report our progress fully and accurately on such initiatives and goals, which could negatively affect our reputation, employee retention and recruitment, and the willingness of our customers and suppliers to do business with us.
 Increasing focus on ESG matters has resulted in, and is expected to continue to result in, the adoption of legal and regulatory requirements designed to mitigate the effects of climate change on the environment and requiring climate-related disclosures.
 If new laws or regulations are more stringent than current legal or regulatory requirements, we may experience increased compliance burdens and costs to meet such obligations.
-Our processes and controls for reporting ESG matters and related data across our operations and supply chain are evolving along with multiple disparate standards for identifying, measuring, and reporting ESG metrics, including ESG-related disclosures required by the SEC, European, and other regulators, such as California, and such standards may change over time, which could result in significant revisions to our current goals, reported progress in achieving such goals, or ability to achieve such goals in the future.
+Our processes and controls for reporting ESG matters and related data across our operations and supply chain are evolving along with multiple disparate standards for identifying, measuring, and reporting ESG metrics, including ESG-related disclosures required by the SEC, European, and other regulators, such as those in California, and such standards may change over time, which could result in significant revisions to our current goals, reported progress in achieving such goals, or ability to achieve such goals in the future.

 Share Price & Shareholder Rights - Risk 2